 If You Need an Eviction Notice for Delaware, We recommend this Delaware Eviction Notice Kit.
 This has everything you need to do an eviction in Delaware and we’re currently offering it at a special discounted price.

 Summons and Complaint for Summary Possession

-If the tenant has failed to comply or vacate by the end of the notice period, the next step in the Delaware eviction process is for the landlord to file and serve a Summons and Complaint for Summary Possession in the Justice Court nearest the location of the rental property.
+If the tenant has failed to comply or vacate by the end of the notice period, the next step in the Delaware eviction process is for the landlord to file and serve a Summons and Complaint for Summary Possession.
+This paperwork is filed in the Justice Court nearest the location of the rental property.

 The time and place for the eviction hearing is noted on the summons.
-The complaint must state the description of the property and the relationship of the landlord with the tenant, the rental rule allegedly breached, the purpose of the rule, the date the tenant was advised of the violation, a summary of facts in support of any violation and the means by which the rule violated was made known to the tenant.
+The complaint must state the description of the property and the relationship of the landlord with the tenant.
+It must state the rental rule allegedly breached, the purpose of the rule, and the date the tenant was advised of the violation.
+It must also include a summary of facts in support of any violation and the means by which the rule violated was made known to the tenant.

 A tenant has various defenses available to him or her depending on the reason for the eviction and if the tenant is alleging that the landlord breached his or her own obligations: